KisaragiEffective/ResoniteImportHelper/README.md

 As of writing, installing RIH requires Git to be installed.
 Other install method may be supported in the future.
 Obtain Git installer from [gitforwindows.org](https://gitforwindows.org/) (or alternative proper and favorite method) if you do not have one.

 After installed git, open your Project.

-Then:
+> [!TIP]
+> You do not have to create separate project.
+RIH is designed to be non-destructive.

+On your project, do following:
 1. Go to `Window > Package Manager`
 2. Click `[+▼]`
 3. Select "Add package from Git URL"